laravel/docs/vite.md

 import '../css/app.css'; // [tl! add]
 ```

-The Laravel plugin also supports multiple entry points and advanced configuration such as [SSR entry points](#ssr).
+The Laravel plugin also supports multiple entry points and advanced configuration options such as [SSR entry points](#ssr).

 <a name="working-with-a-secure-development-server"></a>
 #### Working With A Secure Development Server

 If your development web server is running on HTTPS, include Valet's [secure command](/docs/{{version}}/valet#securing-sites), you may run into issues connecting to the Vite development server.
-You may configure Vite to also run on HTTPS by adding the following to your `vite.config.js`:
+You may configure Vite to also run on HTTPS by adding the following to your `vite.config.js` configuration file:

 ```js
 export default defineConfig({